platanus/fastlane-cordova/README.md

 Deploy app to testflight or appstore.
 To deploy you need to specify distribution type and the stage.

+> This lane use the `build` lane to build and sign the app

 ```shell
 fastlane ios deploy to:<distribution> stage:<stage>